YTC urges Nagaland Guv to intervene in Indo-Myanmar border fencing

 Kohima: The Yimkhiung Tribal Council (YTC) has pleaded with the Nagaland Governor to intervene in the Indian government’s decision to scrap the Free Movement Regime (FMR) and fence the Indo-Myanmar border.

-The council has termed this move an “inhuman act” that disregards the rights of the Yimkhiung people, who have traditionally lived and moved freely across the border.
+The council has termed this move an “inhuman act” that disregards the rights of the Yimkhiung people, who have traditionally lived and moved freely across the border ¹.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!